jambox/genesis-easy-columns/readme.txt

 = The columns are not formatting? =

+Version 1.1 added an option for non-Genesis users to add the optional CSS via Settings > Easy Columns.
 You must have the necessary CSS to format the columns.
 Genesis users should have this in your styles.css.
 Non-Genesis users should convert, but if you want to stick with your current theme- simply use the optional CSS loacted in the plugin directory and add it to your themes CSS.

 == Screenshots ==